bitcart/bitcart-docs/guides/backups.md

 # Backups

-BitcartCC supports backing up it's data on one server and restoring it on another.
+Bitcart supports backing up it's data on one server and restoring it on another.

 It is available via both UI and terminal.